Tony O'Hagan - Academic pages

 Synopsis

-- Elicitation.
+- Introduction to Elicitation.

 This one-day course presents the basic theory and methods for eliciting expert knowledge in